 This wealth of data can be used to track market trends, spot potential investment opportunities, and keep an eye on changes in company performance.
 It's like having your own research assistant that sifts through mountains of information!

-Let us see below how the ChatGPT can be used to perform sentiment analysis on the data.
+Let us see below how the ChatGPT model can be used to perform sentiment analysis on the data.

 Prompt: Perform sentiment analysis on news articles related to a particular stock or market.
 Please give me an example with python code.